eDiscovery with Belkasoft

 Stage 6: Results evaluation

-In this stage, a digital forensics expert—alongside the client and/or their lawyers—can analyze the results obtained from the information processing tasks to figure out the most useful artifacts (and irrelevant items).
+In this stage, a digital forensics expert—alongside with the client and/or their lawyers—can analyze the results obtained from the information processing tasks to figure out the most useful artifacts (and irrelevant items).
 Artificial Intelligence (AI) may be employed to speed up things here.

 As a digital forensics tool, Belkasoft Evidence Center uses artificial intelligence to separate or group objects from the results.
 For instance, Belkasoft uses AI to assign detected images to set categories (pornography, for example).